 KIT provides a full range of evaluations, from informal participatory reviews, to large-scale, rigorous impact evaluations.
-We help our partners and clients to understand if and how their programmes, interventions or processes work – and their impact.
+We help our partners and clients to understand whether and how their programmes, interventions or processes work – and we assess their impact.

 Tailor-made evaluation models

 KIT uses mixed methods in design, data collection and analysis.
-We pay special attention to using the most suitable models, frameworks, tools and to assist our clients in translating findings into action.
+We pay special attention to using the most suitable models, frameworks and tools and to assist our clients in translating findings into action.

-- Involving key stakeholders in the different evaluation phases including design, data collection and analysis, translation, validation, contextualization and publishing.
+- We involve key stakeholders in the different evaluation phases including design, data collection and analysis, translation, validation, contextualization and publishing.

-- Bringing together qualitative and quantitative researchers to allow for genuine integration of methods from the very start.
+- We bring together qualitative and quantitative researchers to allow for genuine integration of methods from the very start.
 This approach facilitates broader thinking about evaluation and genuine collaboration between experts with complementary expertise.

-- Working hand-in-hand with local researchers and/or evaluators in facilitating capacity building.
+- We work hand-in-hand with local researchers and/or evaluators in facilitating capacity building.